phaseneko/rotz/README.md

 # About RotZ
-Retro of the Zombie (RotZ) is a text based roguelike game for NEC PC-8201 laptop computer.
+Retro of the Zombie (RotZ) is a text based roguelike game for NEC PC-8201 laptop computer made by Ne^3 Games

 # How to Play?
 You can play RotZ either on a real NEC PC-8201 laptop or with VirtualT Emulator